National Aboriginal and Torres Strait Islander Catholic Council

 The poster design uses tiles that were painted by delegates at the 2018 NATSICC Assembly in Perth.
 Each tile represents a visual representation of Catholic Faith and Culture working together.

 This Acknowledgment of Country and presentation for use in Parishes and Schools will set the scene for your Aboriginal and Torres Strait Islander Sunday Celebrations is currently being prepared.
-It is suited for Parishes, Schools and Organistions who have been unable to invite a Traditional Custodian to provide a Welcome to Country.
+It is suited for Parishes, Schools and Organisations who have been unable to invite a Traditional Custodian to provide a Welcome to Country.
+You can either stream the video using the link below, or download to your local machine in readiness for you celebration by clicking here.
+The file size is 111mb.

 Torres Strait Islander Hymns